jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 Take a look at this line: `-5 - 10`.
 Can you guess which `-` is a prefix and which is an infix?

 Correct!
 The `-` in front of the `5` is a prefix operator because it's next to the integer and denotes negativity.
-The `-` in between the two integers is the infix operator and denoes subtraction.
+The `-` in between the two integers is the infix operator and denotes subtraction.

 #### binary operators